 Tug Hill Commissioners

 Chairman

 Jan Bogdanowicz Town of Montague, Lewis County

 Vice Chairman

 Mike Yerdon Town of Redfield, Oswego County

 Secretary

 Tom Boxberger Town of Watertown, Jefferson County

 Members

 Leona Chereshnoski Town of Lorraine, Jefferson County

-Roger Maciejko Town of Turin, Lewis County

 Gerry Ritter Town of Forestport, Oneida County

 Bill Scriber Town of Parish, Oswego County

 Commission Members

 The Tug Hill Commission is overseen by a board of unpaid volunteers, all residents of the region.
 They are appointed three each by the governor, speaker of the State Assembly, and majority leader of the State Senate.

 Commissioners are chosen by appointing authorities so that two come from each of the four counties that overlap the region, with a ninth member serving "at large."

 Commissioners set policy, budget, and program priorities, and oversee staff through the executive director.

 Commission Staff